bryandugan/bryan-dugan/content/posts/VSCode Essentials/VSCode Essentials.md

 date: 2019-11-05
 author: bryan-dugan
 cover: ./vscode-essentials.png
-tags: ['vscode', 'development', 'apps', 'code-editors']
+tags: ["vscode", "development", "apps", "code-editors"]
 ---

 This article is a collection of everything needed to get started using Microsoft's [Visual Studio Code](https://code.visualstudio.com/) (VSCode).
 This article also uses all Mac OSX shortcuts and is geared towards a front-end developer's setup.